Did you know?

 Stockenstrom sent Bezuidenhout a summons to answer the charges in a Graaff-Reinet court.
 Bezuidenhout did not react to the summons – some say his gout had flared up and he could not make the journey into town – so he was sentenced in absentia to a month of prison for contempt of court.

-In October 1815, 2 British officers and a dozen Khoikhoi troopers were sent to bring him in.
+In October 1815, two British officers and a dozen Khoikhoi troopers were sent to bring him in.
 After a short gunfight, Bezuidenhout was killed in a cave on his farm.

 To an outsider at the time, this incident would seem no more than everyday frontier justice: harsh, but certainly not rare.